coleifer/peewee/docs/peewee/asyncio.rst

     asyncio.run(demo())

-Here is the same example as above demonstrating how :py:meth:`~AsyncDatabaseMixin.run` can be used to wrap synchronous ORM operations to be async:
+Here is the same example as above demonstrating how :meth:`~AsyncDatabaseMixin.run` can be used to wrap synchronous ORM operations to be async:

 .. code-block:: python